$7,500 Sign-on bonus, pro-rated for part time

 The Pediatric Physical Therapist performs the duties of the New Graduate PT with competence in skills and professionalism treating a variety of ages including pediatrics, adolescent, adult, and geriatric clients.
 Physical Therapist actively participates in the growth and development of their Department/Clinic including quality management.

-· Meets qualifications of the New Graduate PT/OT/CF-SLP/TR and has a minimum of 1 year of experience.
+· Minimum of 1 year of experience.

 · Physical Therapists must be licensed in their state of hire and eligible for licensure in alternate state (license to be obtained within 3 months of hire).
 Pease employees will need a Maine license as well.
 Per Diems only need to be licensed in the state in which they will work.